kyranet/guide/guide/sapphire/first-listener.md

 - `context`: an object that contains file metadata required by the `Piece` class (which `Listener` extends) in order to function.
 - `name`: by default, the name of the file without the extension, i.e. `ready.js` becomes `ready`, so there's no need to define it.
-- `once`: whether the event should be called only once or not There are many other properties available, explained in upcoming sections.
+- `once`: whether the event should be called only once or not.

+There are many other properties available, explained in upcoming sections.
 ## Creating the `run` method

 listeners have a `run` method, which executes the listener logic.
 Define this below the listener's constructor: